madecanggih/resource/software-engineer-interview-questions/README.md

 **What are the difference between X and Y (tehnical term)?**

 ```
-This could be about the feature of a programming language or a general programming questions, for example `What are the difference between Object Oriented Programming and Functional Programming?`
+This could be about the feature of a programming language or a general programming questions, for example, What are the difference between "Object Oriented Programming" and "Functional Programming"?

-In a specific programming language, it could be the feature, for example `What are the difference between `setTimeout` and `setInterval` in JavaScript?`
+In a specific programming language, it could be the feature, for example, What are the difference between "setTimeout" and "setInterval" in JavaScript?

 ```